Have dry skin? Curel Foaming Wash gives you 6 reasons to love it (REVIEW)

-Made in Japan, this pump foaming wash is specially formulated for those with dry and sensitive skin.
-What made me purchase this not-too-cheap drugstore cleanser is its claim to help skin retain moisture.
+Made in Japan, this pump-foaming wash is specially formulated for those with dry and sensitive skin.
+What made me purchased this not-too-cheap drugstore cleanser back then was its claim to help skin retain moisture.
 See the “Intensive Moisture Care” print at the front of the box?
 That’s very assuring indeed.

-Now that I’ve used this product long enough, it’s time to share a review of Curél Foaming Facial Wash.
-Is it moisturizing enough for dry and/or mature skin?
+What you’ll be reading next is a review of Curél Foaming Facial Wash, updated with my thoughts six years later.
+Is it moisturising enough for dry and/or mature skin?
 Does it leave a slippery residue?
+Has my opinion changed after all this time?
 Let’s find out.

 Curel Foaming Wash and what it does

-Curél is a brand that originates in Japan and comes under the Kao umbrella.
+Curél is a brand that originates in Japan and comes under the Kao family.
 It differs from its sister brands such as Biore by targeting those with dry and sensitive skin.

 Based on their research, dry and sensitive skin is caused by a lack of ceramide.
 Therefore, Curel’s skincare centred on Ceramide, which is an ingredient that helps skin retain moisture and protects it against external irritants.